unsystemizer/counterparty-config-example/README.md

 `$ sudo counterparty-server start`

 No additional arguments are required if `server.conf` is in its default location.
-If your config file is `server.testnet.conf`, then `--testnet` or `--config-file <FULL-PATH-TO-COUNTERPARTY-SERVER.CONF>` have to be specified when starting.
+If your config file is `server.testnet.conf`, then `--config-file <FULL-PATH-TO-COUNTERPARTY-SERVER.CONF>` have to be specified when starting.

 ## Test Clients